-In the circumstances, rule 49.10 would only entitle the respondent to partial indemnity costs.
-The respondent, relying on the decision of the Ontario Court of Appeal in S & A Strasser Ltd. v.
-Richmond Hill (Town), 59 argued that the court had broad discretion to consider any offer in deciding to award substantial indemnity costs.
+In the circumstances, Rule 49.10 of the Rules would only entitle the respondent to partial indemnity costs.
+The respondent, relying on the decision of the Ontario Court of Appeal in, S & A Strasser Ltd. v Richmond Hill (Town), 62 argued that the court had broad discretion to consider any offer in deciding to award substantial indemnity costs.